KKeySimon/BUCourseSearch2.0/README.md

 - [ ] Currently, if user collapses the additional search filters, every option is reset.
 Rather than disabling the div, we should render then not render the div depending on if button is pressed
 - [ ] Let code run until it scans last course and fix errors as we go (batch 816 done out of 816)
 - [ ] Stop site from making me think 'what a sad day to have eyes'
+- [ ] Adjust font-sizes using media queries
+- [ ] Background color issues for some divs
+- [ ] Change Favicon and Title
 ------------------------------------------------------------------------------
 - [x] Figure out how to update the databases in batches automatically, with logs indicating which batches failed
 - [x] Put everything other than Keyword under Additional Search Options